-The eduWeb Digital Summit is consistently one of the premier higher education marketing conferences.
+The eduWeb Digital Summit is consistently one of the premier higher ed marketing conferences.
 But like every other major in-person gathering for 2020, its original plans were derailed by Covid-19.
-So, instead of hundreds of higher ed marketers flocking to Utah’s beautiful Snowbird resort, as originally planned, this year’s eduWeb shifted gears and was held as a weeklong virtual event from Aug.
+But professional development must go on, so instead of hundreds of higher ed marketers flocking to Utah’s beautiful Snowbird resort, as originally planned, this year’s eduWeb shifted gears and was held as a weeklong virtual event from Aug.
 3-7.

 As other higher education professional development organizations have discovered, making that shift is no small feat.
 Only a few weeks from the event, the eduWeb team had to inform speakers, tweak our marketing strategies, communicate with sponsors, implement a new event delivery platform, sell conference tickets, train and test the system and adjust the entire program to be compatible with the new virtual format.
 Our scheduled team meetings were invaluable to get the event up and running in time.